Bonanza Creek Energy, Inc. And HighPoint Resources Announce Results Of Special Stockholder Meetings

 All forward-looking statements speak only as of the date they are made and are based on information available at that time.
 Neither Bonanza Creek nor HighPoint assume any obligation to update forward-looking statements to reflect circumstances or events that occur after the date the forward-looking statements were made or to reflect the occurrence of unanticipated events except as required by federal securities laws.
 As forward-looking statements involve significant risks and uncertainties, caution should be exercised against placing undue reliance on such statements.

-For further information contact:Scott LandrethSenior Director, Finance & Investor Relations and Treasurer720-225-6679slandreth@bonanzacrk.com
+For further information contact:Scott LandrethSenior Director, Finance & Investor Relations and Treasurer720-225-6679 slandreth@bonanzacrk.com